ThePilot916/TP_Shell/README.md

 define DEBUG in tpshell.h to enable debugging

-set %error-verbose in tpshell.y to enable debugging for the parser
+set %error-verbose in yacc.y to enable debugging for the parser